EMEN-LAB/OriginStamp/replit.md

 - This project is built entirely in Replit without Docker or virtual environments
 - Uses Nix for system package management
-- The CLI currently creates manifest structures but full embedding functionality is planned for Days 5-6
+- The CLI is fully functional with complete stamping and reading capabilities
-- All tests currently pass (3/3)
+- All tests currently pass (4/4) including end-to-end stamping verification
 - This is a CLI tool, not a web application - it runs in console mode
+- Payment assertions are successfully embedded and verified in C2PA manifests
+- Example files demonstrate the complete workflow in the `examples/` directory